 Even 50 hours into the game, boss battles felt fresh because a player’s goals in battle gradually change over the course of the game.
 Here are the ways Xenoblade 2 manipulates player goals throughout the game:

 - The strategy to do the most damage changes as the player unlocks and learns more about the mechanics of the game.
 Early in the game, it was the driver combos.
 Later, it was Blade combos and fusion combos.
 Closer to the end, it was the chain attack mechanics.
 (Although you may question how well the game is at teaching you these mechanics)

-While in flow, I would attempt to fight the unique monsters in the game that are harder and gave better rewards.
-Unique monsters balance player flow by being optional content for players that are are higher skilled or progressed to test themselves, while lower-skilled players can safely ignore.
+While in flow, I would attempt to fight the unique monsters in the game that are harder and give better rewards.
+Unique monsters balance player flow by being optional content for players that are higher-skilled or progressed to test themselves, while lower-skilled players can safely ignore.
 Optional difficult content is a common strategy used to balance flow.

 Xenoblade 2 is a phenomenal game with a strategic battle system all game designers can learn from.
 While I have some suggestions on how the battles could be improved, there are a few lessons for your games:

 - Use telescoping goals to give the player constant feedback and feelings of progress towards their long-term goal